apache/spark/TESTING.rst

 To render the chart create a YAML string with the nested dictionary of options you wish to test.
 You can then use our ``render_chart`` function to render the object of interest into a testable Python dictionary.
-Once the chart has been rendered, you can use the ``render_k8s_object`` function to create a k8s model object that simultaneously ensures that the object created properly conforms to the expected object spec and allows you to use object values instead of nested dictionaries.
+Once the chart has been rendered, you can use the ``render_k8s_object`` function to create a k8s model object.
+It simultaneously ensures that the object created properly conforms to the expected resource spec and allows you to use object values instead of nested dictionaries.

 Example test here: